codebasics/python_projects_grocery_webapp/README.md

 ### Exercise

 The grocery management system that we built is functional but after we give it to users for use, we got following feedback.
 The exercise for you to address this feedback and implement these features in the application,
+1. In products page that lists current products, add an edit button next to delete button that allows to edit current product
-1. Implement a new form that allows you to add new UOM in the application.
+2. Implement a new form that allows you to add new UOM in the application.
 For example you want to add **Cubic Meter** as a new UOM as the grocery store decided to start selling **wood** as well.
-This requies changing backend (python server) and fornt end (UI) both.
+This requies changing backend (python server) and front end (UI) both.
-2. When you place an order it doesn't have any validation.
+3. When you place an order it doesn't have any validation.
 For example one can enter an order with empty customer name.
 You need to add validation for customer name and invalid item name or not specifying a quantity etc. This is only front end UI work.